01100100/kreuzungen/site/src/faq.md

 - Saved routes
 - Automatic Strava updates

 **Saved Routes:** When you save a route, the data is stored on our server and can be accessed by anyone with the link.
-If you prefer to keep this information private and you're using a desktop device, you can use the URL-copy control that appears when you click the share control.
+If you prefer to keep this information private and you're using a desktop device, you can use the URL-copy button that appears when you click the share button.
 This action copies a *lennnngthy* link to your clipboard, which contains the GPS data.
 This link is not shared with Kreuzungen's servers and can be securely shared with your friends.
-If they are using apps link whatsapp to open the link, they should unfold it first to get the full route.
+If they are using whatsapp to open the link, they should unfold it first to get the full route.

 **Automatic Strava Updates:** If you enable automatic updates, Kreuzungen.world stores your Strava access tokens, which are necessary to request and update your Strava activities.
 You can revoke this access at any time through your [Strava settings](https://www.strava.com/settings/apps).